flatheadmill/sympatico/diary.md

+## Sat Aug 14 06:23:13 CDT 2021

+Key are going to apply to submissions to this conensus algrithm, it needs to determine which leader to send a message to, but when we snapshot we are going to want to have the snapshot produce a key and value and null key would mean that it is some sort of meta information like a count or a version that ought to be shared between both versions.

 ## Sun Aug  1 19:25:59 CDT 2021

 Expanding buckets.
 We can do this the way we do it in diffuser, growing by